• Skip to primary navigation

 Add more veg: Include chopped celery and carrot at the start for a more flavourful base.
 Add mushrooms, courgette, kale, aubergine, sweet potato, or anything else you fancy (or want to use up).
 You can also include chopped fresh chillies for a bit of extra heat.

-Make it a one-pot meal: Thicken the chilli with quinoa or bulgur wheat to make it a true one-pot meal.
-Add this when adding the chopped tomatoes, and cook the chilli for around 10-15 minutes longer.
+Make it a one-pot meal: To make this a true one-pot meal, thicken the chilli with quinoa or bulgur wheat (not gluten-free).
+Add this when adding the chopped tomatoes, and cook the chilli for around 10-15 minutes longer or until the grains are tender (you'll likely need a little extra liquid).

 Gluten-free: If you need to ensure that this recipe is 100% gluten-free, use a vegan stock and yeast extract that are certified or labelled as such.